tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/会议控制与管理/历史会议查看_intl_en.md

 2. Select the name of the target meeting and click **View Details**.

 ### On web
-1. Go to official website, log in and find [Account Center] (https://intl.cloud.tencent.com/zh/document/product/1054).
+1. Go to official website, log in and find [Account Center](https://www.tencentcloud.com/document/product/1054).
 2. Click **Meeting List** on the left sidebar and click **Past Meetings** in the top-left corner.
 3. Select the name of the target meeting to view the meeting details.